The Difference Between Suits, Sport Coats, & Blazers

 Lastly, we come to sport coats, or sport jackets.
 A sport jacket is a tailored jacket without matching garments, such as pants.
 It’s typical to hear sport coats referred to as blazers; this is incorrect.
 Technically, every blazer is a sport coat, but not every sport coat is a blazer.
 This is a an example of where knowing the difference between suits, sport coats, and blazers will save you a lot of time looking for the wrong thing.

-A more casual garment than a suit jacket or blazer, one can wear it with a tie, but it truly shines when dressed down.
+Sport coats are a more casual garment than a suit jacket or blazer.
+One can wear it with a tie, but it truly shines when dressed down.
 Though rare today, sport coats are also available with details that suits and blazers typically lack.
 Bi-swing backs, belts, elbow patches, and throat latches are sport coat-specific details.

-Due to their casual nature, they’re available in a wider variety of fabric types and colors than most suits.
-While solid-colored sport jackets are perfectly common, bold plaids in colorways like forest green with burgundy, tan with marine blue, and lavender on steel grey should be found in most men’s closets.
+Due to their casual nature, sport coats are available in a wider variety of fabric types and colors than most suits.
+While solid-colored sport coats are perfectly common, bold plaids in colorways like forest green with burgundy, tan with marine blue, and lavender on steel grey can be found in most well dressed men’s closets.

-Sport jacket details can range from quiet (patch pockets, notch lapels, unstructured make) to loud (peak lapels, slanted ticket pockets, contrast pic stitching) and everything in between.
+Sport coat details can range from quiet (patch pockets, notch lapels, unstructured make) to loud (peak lapels, slanted ticket pockets, contrast pic stitching) and everything in between.

 The world of fabric opens wide when talking about sport jackets.
 Worsted wool is of course popular, but flannels, cashmeres, silk, linen, and cotton are all common in modern sport coats.

-Sport coats have been popular with men for decades, and they continue in that vein today.
+Sport coats have been popular with men for decades, and they continuing that trend today.
 In recent years, we’ve noticed ourselves making a higher proportion of sport coats rather than suits for our clients.
+Most likely a bi-product of casualisation of the work place.
+A sport coat is a perfect way to dress up without looking out of place in a more relaxed settings.

 If we wear them when we want to look smart – that is, not when we’re playing sports – then why are they called “sport jackets?”